 I found this very hard, particularly after my first failed transfer.
 I'd stare at gender reveals, announcements, and feel overwhelmingly sad.
 I went off of Instagram for a few months as I know comparison is the thief of joy and Instagram was truly making me feel awful.
 If you notice yourself feeling bad after looking at your phone, chances are someone posted something that made you feel a certain way.

 I have always consciously tried to be honest on social media, as I know how negatively it can affect people, and I try my best to be real in that regard.
 I'm sure I've failed at this many times, but it is the reason I decided to be open about my IVF journey.
-You are not alone and if social media makes you feel that way.
-And you can always walk away.
+You are not alone, and if social media makes you feel that way, you can always walk away.

 Are you currently TTC?
-Join our community, Village by Perelel, to connect and find support from women going through the same and follow Katrina on social for more Fertility, Unfiltered content like this.
+Join our community, Village by Perelel, to connect and find support from women going through the same thing.
 Plus, shop OB/GYN-founded vitamins specifically formulated for fertility now.

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.
 To the extent that this article features the advice of physicians or medical practitioners, the views expressed are the views of the cited expert and do not necessarily represent the views of Perelel.